Odvesims/koombea_contact_importer/README.md

 README

-The app can be run live at https://koombea-contact.herokuapp.com
+The app can be run live at https://koombea-contact.herokuapp.com (It might take a while to load sometimes do to Heroku's free tier limits)

 New users could be created using email/password of your choice.
 A test user is available with the following credentials: